HackerOS-Linux-System/.github/profile/README.md

 ## HackerOS Sessions:

 ### Hacker Mode
-Session uses cage.
+Session uses own compositor.
 You can install it using hacker unpack hacker-mode.

 ### Security Mode
 This is a cybersecurity session, it is a tool built into the cybersecurity edition, while in the regular edition you can install it using hacker unpack cybersecurity.